Karthi736/AI-Based-Transformer-Health-Monitoring-System/Documentation/Abstract.md

 # Abstract

-## Smart Predictive Transformer Health Monitoring and Preventive Protection System Using Arduino UNO
+## Smart Transformer Health Monitoring and Preventive Protection System Using Arduino UNO

 Transformers are critical components in electrical power systems, and unexpected failures can lead to power interruptions, equipment damage, and increased maintenance costs.
 Traditional transformer monitoring systems mainly depend on manual inspection, which may not provide continuous real-time condition analysis.

-This project proposes an **Smart Predictive Transformer Health Monitoring and Preventive Protection System using Arduino UNO** to continuously monitor transformer operating conditions.
+This project proposes an **Smart Transformer Health Monitoring and Preventive Protection System using Arduino UNO** to continuously monitor transformer operating conditions.

 The proposed system monitors transformer temperature using a **DHT22 temperature sensor** and simulates load variations using a **potentiometer**.
 The collected parameters are processed by the Arduino UNO to calculate a **Transformer Health Score** and classify the transformer condition into different risk levels.